f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 ======================

 Once SNMP is properly setup and allow-lists are enabled (in both the system controllers and chassis partitions) you can poll SNMP objects from remote endpoints.
-If you have an SNMP manager it is recommended you download the appropriate MIBs from the VELOS chassis and compile them into you SNMP manager.
+If you have an SNMP manager, it is recommended you download the appropriate MIBs from the VELOS chassis and compile them into you SNMP manager.
 Alternatively, you can use SNMP command line utilities from a remote client to validate the SNMP endpoints.
 You can then poll/query either the chassis partition or the system controller via SNMP to get stats from the system using the following SNMP OID's:

 SNMP System